University Endowment Lands: Geography

-Because of its isolated location and the nature of the steep cliffs next to the beaches, Greater Vancouver's only nude beaches are located in the University Endowment Lands, the best known being Wreck Beach, located near the western tip of the peninsula.

 Climate

 Because the UEL is close to seaside cliffs and the Strait of Georgia, above-average winds are common.
 Most of the winds come from the Strait itself, Howe Sound and English Bay.

 Snowfalls are also more common than many parts of the City of Vancouver because of the area's higher altitude and the lack of an urban heat island due to less terrestrial development.

 The UEL has higher humidity compared to other parts of Greater Vancouver because it is surrounded on three sides by water.
 Fog is common in the winter months, especially in areas near Pacific Spirit Park and the water.